You work really hard. In fact, you might not be able to work any harder. But you can still work smarter.

 The analogy is an easy one to remember but harder to put into practice.
-Here's what Covey says about sharpening the saw in our lives:
+Here's what Covey says about sharpening the saw in your life:

 Sharpen the Saw means preserving and enhancing the greatest asset you have--you.
 It means having a balanced program for self-renewal in the four areas of your life: physical, social/emotional, mental, and spiritual.

-Sharpening the saw is a great habit to get into in all areas of our lives, but I think it can be especially beneficial when it comes to work and helping us avoid burnout.
+Sharpening the saw is a great habit to get into in all areas of your life, but I think it can be especially beneficial when it comes to work and helping you avoid burnout.

-On average our brains are only able to remain focused for 90 minutes; then we need at least 15 minutes rest.
+On average, your brain is able to remain focused for only 90 minutes, and then you need at least 15 minutes of rest.
 (The phenomenon is based on ultradian rhythms.)
-By taking period breaks roughly every 90 minutes you allow your mind and body to renew--and be ready to fire off another 90-minute period of high activity.
+By taking breaks roughly every 90 minutes, you allow your mind and body to renew--and be ready to fire off another 90-minute period of high activity.

 2. Take naps.
 Research shows naps lead to improvement in cognitive function, creative thinking, and memory performance.
-In particular, napping benefits the learning process by helping us take in and retain information better.
+In particular, napping benefits the learning process by helping you take in and retain information better.

-The improved learning process comes from naps actually helping our brain to solidify memories.
-According to Max Read, "Research indicates that when memory is first recorded in the brain--in the hippocampus, to be specific--it's still 'fragile' and easily forgotten, especially if the brain is asked to memorize more things.
+The improved learning process comes from naps actually helping your brain to solidify memories.
+According to Gawker editor in chief Max Read, "Research indicates that when memory is first recorded in the brain--in the hippocampus, to be specific--it's still 'fragile' and easily forgotten, especially if the brain is asked to memorize more things.
 Napping, it seems, pushes memories to the neocortex, the brain's 'more permanent storage,' preventing them from being 'overwritten.'"

 One study into memory found that participants did remarkably better on a test following a nap than those who didn't sleep at all.

-Not only are naps beneficial for consolidating memories and helping us remember new information (handy if your job includes a lot of research during the day!), they're also useful in helping us to avoid burnout, since research shows burnout is a signal that says you can't take in more information in this part of your brain until you've had a chance to sleep.
+Not only are naps beneficial for consolidating memories and helping you remember new information (handy if your job includes a lot of research during the day!), they're also useful in helping you avoid burnout, since research shows burnout is a signal that you can't take in more information in this part of your brain until you've had a chance to sleep.

 3. Spend time in nature.
-Daniel Goleman, author of Focus: The Hidden Power of Excellence, suggests spending time in nature to help us reset our attention span and relax our minds.
+Daniel Goleman, author of Focus: The Hidden Driver of Excellence, suggests spending time in nature to help you reset your attention span and relax your mind.

 One experiment he mentions tested how relaxed people were when taking a walk down a city street versus in a quiet park.
-The study found that the level of attention needed to navigate a busy city street is high enough that the walk doesn't let the brain relax enough to reset our focus levels:
+The study found that the level of attention needed to navigate a busy city street is high enough that the walk doesn't let the brain relax enough to reset your focus level: